-Integrating Transit Asset Management Performance Measures into the Transportation Planning Process Both the short and long-range planning processes afford the opportunity for advancing the transportation system to a state of good repair.
-Two the core strategies of the Call for Projects applicable to Transit Asset
+Integrating Transit Asset Management and Transit Safety Performance Measures into the Transportation Planning Process

-Management are: 1).
+Both the short and long-range planning processes afford the opportunity for advancing the transportation system to a state of good repair while improving safety and reliability.
+Two the core strategies of the Call for Projects applicable to Transit Asset Management are: 1).
 Maintain Asset Management: to improve and preserve the condition of existing transportation infrastructure at the least practicable cost through the application of sound asset management techniques; and 2).
 Expand Multimodal Network Capacity: add capacity across all modes of travel with a focus on the interconnections between different networks and services that provide users with greater choices.
 The RTP 2045 project evaluation system was designed to be performance-based when prioritizing projects for the region.
-To highlight the significance of managing the assets of the transit programs, the Call for Projects designated four transit investment categories: Transit Priority Infrastructure, Transit Facility State of Good Repair, Transit Passenger Facilities, and Transit Expansion for vehicle purchases.
+To highlight the significance of managing the assets of the transit programs that also has positive impacts on transit safety, the Call for Projects designated four transit investment categories: Transit Priority Infrastructure, Transit Facility State of Good Repair, Transit Passenger Facilities, and Transit Expansion for vehicle purchases.
 The Transit Investment Strategies for the RTP 2045 are: